metrico/fluXpipe/flux.md

 # :rocket: 3 Minutes to Flux
-Flux is an open source functional data scripting language designed for querying, analyzing, and acting on data.
+[Flux](https://github.com/influxdata/flux) is an open source functional data scripting language designed for _querying, analyzing, and acting on data_.
 Flux supports multiple data source types, including Time series databases _(such as InfluxDB)_, Relational SQL databases _(such as MySQL, PgSQL or ClickHouse)_, CSV and many more.

 Flux unifies code for querying, processing, writing, and acting on data into a single syntax.
 The language is designed to be usable, readable, flexible, composable, testable, contributable, and shareable.